submariner-io/submariner-website/src/content/getting-started/quickstart/openshift/globalnet/_index.md

 To install Submariner with multi-cluster service discovery and support for overlapping CIDRs follow the steps below.

-#### Use cluster-a as Broker with service discovery and globalnet enabled
+#### Use cluster-a as Broker with service discovery and Globalnet enabled

 ```bash
 subctl deploy-broker  --kubeconfig cluster-a/auth/kubeconfig --globalnet